Convention of Aguascalientes: Convention

 The convention was intended to settle the differences between the "big four" warlords who played the biggest roles in overthrowing Huerta: Pancho Villa, Emiliano Zapata, Venustiano Carranza and Álvaro Obregón.

 The various factions had to settle, in advance of the convention, the question of whether participants would only be revolutionary military men, or could include civilians as well.
 Carranza had a large and strong civilian backing, and argued for their inclusion, but lost.

 Tensions were already high between Carranza and Villa, his former ally.
-Although Zapata had not openly sided with Villa initially, he was hostile to Carranza, with Carranza returning the feeling.
+Although initially Zapata had not openly sided with Villa, he was hostile to Carranza, with Carranza returning the feeling.
 According to Charles C. Cumberland, "The southerners had never liked Carranza and his pretensions, and Carranza despised the Zapatistas as ignorant, narrow-minded troublemakers."

 From the onset, however, the convention was dominated by the Villistas, who imposed their points of view on the other delegates.
-The supporters of Zapata did not arrive until 26 October (a delegation of 26, led by Paulino Martínez and Antonio Díaz Soto y Gama).
+Zapata's supporters did not arrive until 26 October (a delegation of 26, led by Paulino Martínez and Antonio Díaz Soto y Gama).

-When the Convention first met on October 10, 1914, it declared itself sovereign, which meant that it was a deliberative assembly, not a consultative one.
+When the Convention first met on 10 October 1914, it declared itself sovereign, which meant that it was a deliberative assembly, not a consultative one.
 Carranza rejected the notion of sovereignty, and did not himself attend the convention or send representatives.
-Zapata had not yet arrived, and the delegates made the decision to not conclude any major business until he and his advisers attended.
-Zapata arrived with an entourage of men with military titles, "but most of them [were] in fact civilians who had never led troops in any form."
+Zapata had not yet arrived, and the delegates made the decision to not conclude any major business until he and his advisers were in attendance.
+Zapata arrived with an entourage of men with military titles, "but most of them [were] in fact civilians who had never led troops in any form".

 There was a plan to merge revolutionary armies into a single military, which would have structurally taken the place of the Federal Army that ceased to exist with the fall of the Huerta regime.
 There was some support for this idea in theory, but the revolutionary armies had formed and fought under the command of particular leaders (such as Villa, Obregón, Zapata and Abraham González) and so in the current circumstances it was impossible to implement.

-The convention elected General Eulalio Gutiérrez Ortiz as President of the Republic for the limited term of 20 days.
+The convention elected General Eulalio Gutiérrez Ortiz as President of the Republic for a limited term of 20 days.
 It appointed Villa commander of the Conventionalist Army, which then took up arms against Carranza's Constitutionalist Army.

 After the meeting, the newly reconciled Villa and Zapata entered Mexico City on 6 December, at the head of an army of 60,000 men.
 Carranza and his supporters consequently retreated to Veracruz.
 Subsequently, Zapata returned to his stronghold in Morelos, so that the alliance with Villa was largely in principle only.